 This course surveys physical, motor, emotional, cognitive, social, and personality development through the lifespan.
 This course examines hereditary and environmental influences throughout the lifespan.
 This is a three credit hour course.

-Prerequisite: PS 113 or consent of instructor
+Prerequisite: PS 113 Introduction to Psychology or consent of instructor